kfachikov/QUIZZZZ/docs/agendas/agenda2.md

     - There won't be any questions from the team to the TA in this time interval.
 Instead, the team is expected to note down their questions to ask after TA's points.

-14.20 Backlog Questions from the team to the TA
+14.20 Questions from the team to the TA

     - This is the time allocated for the team to ask questions to the TA regarding the assignments, deadlines, or anything else.
+    - Any questions on the Code of Conduct (which will be created at a latter meeting this week) should also be asked here.
     - There were several requirements in last week's meeting that can be asked here to the TA to receive their input as well.

 14.40 Final remarks & Closing